 Even if we remain qualified for taxation as a REIT, we may be subject to certain federal, state and local taxes on our income and assets, including taxes on any undistributed income, tax on income from some activities conducted as a result of a foreclosure, and state or local income, property and transfer taxes.
-Any of these taxes would decrease cash available for distribution to our stockholders.
-In addition, we may derive income through Taxable REIT Subsidiaries ("TRSs"), which will then be subject to corporate level income tax at regular rates.
+Any of these taxes would decrease cash available for the payment of our debt obligations.
+In addition, we may derive income through TRS, which will then be subject to corporate level income tax at regular rates.